dssg/repo-scraper/README.md

 ###Using a IGNORE file with check-folder

 Just as with git, you can specify a file to make the program ignore some files/folders.
 This is specially useful when you have folder with many log files that you are sure do not have sensitive data.
+The library assumes one glob rule per line.

 Adding a IGNORE file will make execution faster, since many regular expressions are matched against all files that have certain characteristics.

+**Important**: Even though the format is very similar, you cannot use the same rules as in your [.gitignore](https://git-scm.com/docs/gitignore) file.
+For more details, see [this](https://en.wikipedia.org/wiki/Glob_(programming)).

 ##What's done